texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Free Warrant Search in Texas

 Interested persons in Texas can look for records of active warrants at no extra cost through local courts and police department websites in the issuing county.
 However, this option is limited to the specific city or county where the warrant was issued.
 Researchers may also find warrants issued in Texas through third-party aggregate sites.
-Privately owned sites allow users to find government records by county for every county.
+Privately owned sites allow users to find government records by county.
 There are no geographical restrictions.
-Although third-party sites are often payment-based services, many offer a limited amount of free searches or completely free services.
+Although third-party sites are often payment-based services, many offer a limited number of free searches or completely free services.

 How to Find Out If Someone Has A Warrant Online

 Alternatively, interested persons can find warrants on third-party aggregate sites.
-Third-party sites are often subscription-based or paid services but offer more options to the searcher because they're not restricted to specific counties.
+Third-party sites are often subscription-based or paid services, but offer more options to the searcher because they're not restricted to specific counties.
 However, many third-party apps offer cheaper or even cost-free search options.
 To find information on warrants, the searcher must provide the names of the persons in the warrant (first and last name, date of birth, or location (county)).

 How Long Do Warrants Last in Texas?